 Visit the Fiji Museum

 Packed with intriguing treasures, the Fiji Museum in Suva is a must-visit.
-Displays include an impressive war canoe, scary-looking bamboo tattoo implements and ancient artefacts.
+Displays include an impressive war canoe, bamboo tattoo implements and ancient artefacts.
 You’ll also discover all kinds of grisly relics from Fiji’s cannibalistic past, including rib-breakers, axes and cannibal forks.
 The Masi Gallery has a wonderful display of cloth made from the bark of the mulberry tree, which is an integral part of life in Fiji and is used for traditional wedding attire.
 The Indo-Fijian Gallery tells the story of the indentured labourers who came from India in the 1800s, while the museum gift shop has some great buys, including books, pottery, carvings and paintings.

 Catch Fiji’s best surf breaks